-- 1. Go to Video > Stream > General and turn on Signed video. - 2.
-Use AXIS Camera Station (5.46 or later) or another compatible video management software to record video.
+1. Go to Video > Stream > General and turn on Signed video.

+- 2. Use AXIS Camera Station (5.46 or later) or another compatible video management software to record video.
 For instructions, see the AXIS Camera Station user manual. - 3.
 Export the recorded video. - 4.
 Use AXIS File Player to play the video.
-Download AXIS File Player.
+Download AXIS File Player. - indicates that no one has tampered with the video.